kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-allocation-failure/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->

+When the kubelet is a newer version which implements this KEP and a DRA driver is an older version whose gRPC interface does not yet include the `permanent_error` field, the kubelet will observe that all errors coming from a DRA driver's `NodePrepareResources` response are transient.
+This matches the current behavior where the kubelet does not yet implement this KEP.

+When the inverse is true and a DRA driver responds to `NodePrepareResources` with a permanent error to a kubelet that does not implement this KEP, then the error will be treated as a transient error.
+DRA drivers therefore should expect that identical requests may be made even when a permanent error was given in a prior response.

 ## Production Readiness Review Questionnaire